tsmathis/Dilatometry_Analyst/README.md

 **image here**

 From here, you will have to perform a database-style inner join on your electrochemical and dilatometry data files using the system time as the field name to join on.
-The Pandas library from Python has a convienent funcitnn for this (merge_asof[^5]) that will join your data files on the *nearest* key, instead of on exact matches.
-This will minimize the amount of data lost in the join due to any differences in the sampling rates of EC-Lab (or your pontentiostat's software) and EC-Link.
+The Pandas library from Python has a convienent funciton for this (pandas.merge_asof[^6]) that will join your data files on the *nearest* key, instead of on exact matches.
+This will help to minimize the amount of data lost in the join due to any differences in the sampling rates of EC-Lab (or your pontentiostat's software) and EC-Link.
 You will need then need to convert the system time, or absolute time, into elapsed time (in units of seconds).
 At this point your files will be compatible with Dilatometry Analyst.
 <br/>
 <br/>